 Lawyers must be ready to address specific issues and advise their client if they arise.
-Such issues include interim measures, proceedings before the Grand Chamber, pilot judgments, the execution of a judgment after a finding of a violation, legal aid, electronic submissions, friendly settlements, requests for anonymity, unilateral declarations, and which languages may be used, as well as procedural problems which may arise, such as coordination when several lawyers are instructed, communication with the Court, and the relevance of other international proceedings.
-Lawyers are advised to check the Court website on a regular basis for information on communicated cases, to frequently consult the database of the Court and its library, and to use the demonstration application provided on the Court's website.
-Finally, lawyers should check for any changes to the Court's procedure.
-If the client changes lawyer, in order to ensure continuity of representation the former lawyer should transfer the case file to the new lawyer, along with all information on the proceedings pending before the Court and the Court should be informed.
+Such issues include interim measures, proceedings before the Grand Chamber, pilot judgments, the execution of a judgment after a finding of a violation, legal aid, friendly settlements, requests for anonymity, unilateral declarations, and which languages may be used, as well as procedural problems which may arise, such as coordination when several lawyers are instructed, and communication with the Court.
+Lawyers are advised to check the Court's website on a regular basis for information on communicated cases, to frequently consult the database of the Court, and to use the demonstration application provided on the Court's website.
+Finally, lawyers should check for any changes to the Court's procedure, in particular following amendments to the rules of the Court.
+If the client changes lawyer, in order to ensure continuity of representation, the former lawyer should transfer the case file to the new lawyer, along with all information on the proceedings pending before the Court and the Court should be informed.